 I approached Cardiff Metropolitan University with a view to potentially devising a pathway forward and they suggested a highly innovative work-based programme that facilitates research into specialist areas.

 Teaming up with Dr Jenevora Williams, we devised a specific academic training programme designed to explore research within the field of voice.
 The Postgraduate Certificate in Applied Professional Practice enables this research to be further developed and explored.
-This process was described as a ‘much needed innovation’ by Professor Graham Welch – Institute of Education and it was also featured on radio 3, Science and Singing programme presented by Mary King.
+This process was described as a ‘much needed innovation’ by Professor Graham Welch – Institute of Education and was featured on radio 3, Science and Singing programme presented by Mary King.

 I am currently working on my PhD proposal specialising in work based learning and voice education.
 I have written an exemplar portfolio and course guidance material for the Applied Professional Practice Postgraduate Certificate and teach the reflective practice, research methods and work based learning project components on this course alongside Cardiff Metropolitan University.
 I am also a regular contributor to ISING magazine and have written several reviews for Plural Publishing.